lithops-cloud/lithops/docs/source/compute_config/knative.md

 # Knative

 Lithops with *Knative* as serverless compute backend.
 Lithops also supports vanilla Knative for running applications.
-The easiest way to make it working is to create an IBM Kubernetes (IKS) cluster through the [IBM dashboard](https://cloud.ibm.com/kubernetes/landing).
-Alternatively you can use your own kubernetes cluster or a kind/minikube installation.
+The easiest way to make it work is to create an IBM Kubernetes (IKS) cluster through the [IBM dashboard](https://cloud.ibm.com/kubernetes/landing).
+Alternatively, you can use your own Kubernetes cluster or a kind/minikube installation.

 ## Installation

 Note that Lithops automatically builds the default runtime the first time you run a script.
-For this task it uses the **docker** command installed locally in your machine.
+For this task it uses the **Docker** command installed locally on your machine.

 1. Install Knative backend dependencies: